Quasi-polynomial representations of double affine Hecke algebras: Preliminaries on double affine Weyl and Hecke algebras

 Write ${}^{\textup{sh}}\Phi_0$ and ${}^{\textup{lg}}\Phi_0$ for the short and long roots in $\Phi_0$, respectively.
 Fix

-and assume that both are admitting square roots in $\mathbf{F}$.
+and assume that both are admitting square roots in $\mathbf{F}$, which we fix once and for all.
 If all the roots have the same length, then we will view the roots as long roots, and we will denote ${}^{\textup{lg}}k$ by $k$.
 We write for $a\in\Phi$,

 Then $\mathbf{k}: \Phi\rightarrow \mathbf{F}^\times$, $a\mapsto k_a$ is $W$-invariant map (it is in fact invariant for the action of the extended affine Weyl group, see Section \ref{Extsection}).
 We write $k_j:=k_{\alpha_j}$ for $0\leq j\leq r$.
 Then $k_j=k_{j^\prime}$ iff $Da_{j^\prime}$ lies in the $W_0$-orbit of $Da_j$.
 In particular, $k_0=k_\varphi$.